scaleoutsystems/ASSIST-workshop-120522/README.md

 docker build . -t assist
 ```

-Start the client in a container using this command (modify paths as necessary, and give the client a recognizable name (spaces, dashes and underscores in the name are not allowed):
+Start the client in a container.
+Replace <IP> with the IP-address provided by the workshop host, and give the client a recognizable name (spaces, dashes and underscores in the name are not allowed):

 ```
-docker run -v /home/ec2-user/ASSIST-workshop-120522/data/:/app/data:ro -v /home/ec2-user/ASSIST-workshop-120522/client.yaml:/app/client.yaml --add-host=combiner:185.189.28.44 --gpus all assist:latest /venv/bin/fedn run client -in client.yaml --name YOURNAME
+docker run -v /home/ec2-user/ASSIST-workshop-120522/data/:/app/data:ro -v /home/ec2-user/ASSIST-workshop-120522/client.yaml:/app/client.yaml --add-host=combiner:<IP> --gpus all assist:latest /venv/bin/fedn run client -in client.yaml --name YOURNAME
 ```